-To achieve the best cup of coffee, Braun designed this with a charcoal water filter that includes a reminder for when it's time to replace.
+To achieve the best cup of coffee, Braun designed this with a charcoal water filter that includes a reminder for when it's time to replace it.
 In addition, you can have four levels of brew strength to choose from.
 There's also a colorful interior marker so you can actually see the water level as you pour.

 Users love that it’s easy to set up and brews the pot of coffee fairly quickly with a result that’s delicious.
 The glass carafe’s heat is maintained with a warming plate.
 Some feel the warming plate makes the coffee too hot, but most people seem to be okay with it.

 Best Budget: Black+Decker 12-Cup QuickTouch Programmable Coffeemaker